-This is the seventh and final spotlight on our summer 2018 student interns.
-Learning Life’s students this summer are assisting with planning, fundraising, curriculum development, and international family-to-family projects focused on community photography and food culture as part of our Citizen Diplomacy Initiative (CDI).
-Onize Oniwon, interviewed below, is assisting with organizational planning.
+This is the second of two spotlights on our fall semester 2018 student interns.
+Learning Life’s students this fall are assisting with curriculum development, research, and youth international learning activities as part of our Citizen Diplomacy Initiative (CDI).
+Yaxeni Valero, interviewed below, is helping with gathering educational content on mentoring, storytelling and health, assisting with health-learning youth activities, and more.

 Where were you born and raised?